Quenching, Mergers and Age Profiles for z=2 Galaxies in IllustrisTNG: The role of mergers

 \section{The role of mergers}

 To test whether the unusual age profiles of young quiescent galaxies are associated with galaxy mergers, we further split our samples of galaxies by the presence or absence of a significant merger.
 Using the merger identification algorithm of \citet{2015MNRAS.449...49R}, we define `with merger' those galaxies whose most massive merger contributed at least $10\%$ of their $z=2$ stellar mass.
 The rest of the population are labeled `without merger.'
 We use this merger criterion to split the population of young quiescent galaxies into two groups, and we show their age profile separately in Figure~\ref{fig:PSB_merger_ageprofiles}.
 Young quiescent galaxies which experienced at least one merger show strongly positive age gradients, while young quiescent galaxies that evolve without such a significant merger have flat age profiles.
+The median time since the most significant merger for young quiescent galaxies is 0.61 Gyr.
+This corresponds to the peak of star-formation and the onset of quenching in most young quiescent galaxies, as shown in Figure \ref{fig:SFH}.

 Thus, it appears that positive age gradients are caused by galaxy mergers.
 To further explore this process, in Figure \ref{fig:age_norm_SFH} we show the normalized stacked histograms of stellar ages as a function of radius in each galaxy population.
 Radial percentile bins consistent with those in previous figures are used for binning stellar particles.
 At each radial bin, we show the overall stacked distribution of stellar ages, normalized by the total stellar mass within the bin to account for the high concentration of stars close to the center.
 In most galaxy populations we find that the relative contribution of stars formed in the last Gyr peaks at a radius between 3 and 10 kpc, leaving mostly older stars in the central 3 kpc.
 The only exception is represented by the population of young quiescent galaxies that experienced a merger: in these systems, young stars peak at the galaxy center, and dominate the inner 3 kpc.